SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 For the available regridding schemes in Iris, the ``extrapolation_mode`` keyword must be one of:
+ * ``extrapolate`` --
+    * for :class:`~iris.analysis.Linear` the extrapolation points will be calculated by extending the gradient of the closest two points.
- * 'extrapolate' -- the extrapolation points will take their value from the nearest source point.
+    * for :class:`~iris.analysis.Nearest` the extrapolation points will take their value from the nearest source point.
- * 'nan' -- the extrapolation points will be be set to NaN.
+ * ``nan`` -- the extrapolation points will be be set to NaN.
- * 'error' -- a ValueError exception will be raised, notifying an attempt to extrapolate.
+ * ``error`` -- a ValueError exception will be raised, notifying an attempt to extrapolate.
- * 'mask' -- the extrapolation points will always be masked, even if the source data is not a MaskedArray.
+ * ``mask`` -- the extrapolation points will always be masked, even if the source data is not a MaskedArray.
- * 'nanmask' -- if the source data is a MaskedArray the extrapolation points will be masked.
+ * ``nanmask`` -- if the source data is a MaskedArray the extrapolation points will be masked.
 Otherwise they will be set to NaN.

 The ``rotated_psl`` cube is defined on a limited area rotated pole grid.
 If we regridded the ``rotated_psl`` cube onto the global grid as defined by the ``global_air_temp`` cube